masa16/pwrake/README.md

 In the latter case, you need install [Parallel](https://github.com/grosser/parallel) manually.
 It is required by Pwrake for processor count.

+If you use rbenv, your system may fail to find pwrake command after installation:

+    -bash: pwrake: command not found

+In this case, you need the rehash of command paths:

+    $ rbenv rehash

 ## Usage

 ### Parallel execution using 4 cores at localhost: